PHILIPPINES

 Matthews, NC, United States

-What do burgers, sweet pork, fried chicken, spaghetti, and tuna pies have in common?
+What do burgers, fried chicken, spaghetti, and tuna pies have in common?
 You can find all of these items and more on the menu of the largest fast-food chain in the Philippines.

 How It Bee-gan